 - Review Capitalization and Punctuation Rules: Have students write sentences or paragraphs based on a picture in the book or the plot, making sure to use correct grammar.

 - Review Old Vocabulary Words: Have students "read" the story, trying to include as many past vocabulary words in their telling as possible!
+(Check out these other no prep ways to practice vocabulary.)

 - Build New Vocabulary: Use post it notes to label the pictures in the wordless book.
 You can use a thesaurus to include synonyms and introduce students to new words.
-This is especially great for ELL students!
+This is an especially great activity for ELL students!

 - Practice Using Figurative Language: Have students use similes, metaphors, alliteration, onomatopoeia, and other figurative language as they "read" the book or describe what is happening on a certain page.

-Practice Writing Skills Using Wordless Books
+Writing Activity Ideas Using Wordless Books

 Wordless books make a great jumping off point for reluctant writers!
-If you have students that never know what to write about (and who doesn't?), then try out some of these ideas.
+If you have students that never know what to write about (and who doesn't?), then try out some of these activity ideas.

 - Write out your own story based on the wordless book: After "reading" the book, have students write down what happened.
 Encourage them to include all the important characters, settings, and important events.